-2 Under the merger legislation prior to the Competition Act 2002, the Minister of Enterprise, Trade and Employment made occasional merger references to the Competition Authority to evaluate mergers using a series of broad public interest criteria, including whether or not the merger would "prevent or restrict competition."
+Under the merger legislation prior to the Competition Act 2002, the Minister of Enterprise, Trade and Employment made occasional merger references to the Competition Authority to evaluate mergers using a series of broad public interest criteria, including whether or not the merger would "prevent or restrict competition."
 The Competition Authority's reports, which were made public, however, were advisory only with the Minister making the final decision, but without any reasoned published decision explaining the rationale for the Minister's decision.
 For further discussion of this procedure see Massey and O'Hare (1996, pp.234-244).
 In drawing up the 2002 Guidelines the Competition Authority relied on the expert legal, business, economic submissions as part of a consultation process as well as the Guidelines of other competition agencies, particularly those in the US.

-3 Of course, not all of these mergers required extensive analysis and application of the 2002 Guidelines and as a result that are not all equally relevant in considering the revision of the 2002 Guidelines.
-In earlier work new developments in merger analysis, particularly in the US and UK, which it may be appropriate to include in the Guidelines such the use of measures of upward price pressure.4
+Of course, not all of these mergers required extensive analysis and application of the 2002 Guidelines and as a result that are not all equally relevant in considering the revision of the 2002 Guidelines.
+In earlier work Gorecki et al (2007, Table III, p.
+356) came to the conclusion that over the period 2003-2006 of the 311 merger notifications 22 or 7 per cent required extensive analysis.